Law-Chun-Man/Vim_Config_without_Plugin/README.md

 # Neovim Config with LSP but without Plugin

-I like default colour scheme btw, don't judge me:)
+I like default colour scheme btw, don't judge me:).
+The `terminal.lsp` is copied from Radley's [nvim-lite](https://github.com/radleylewis/nvim-lite).

 ## Dependencies